tvbuddy-net/behave-django/docs/contribute.rst

     $ python manage.py behave --tags=~@failing
     $ py.test

-Finally, make sure your tests pass on all the configurations behave-django supports.
+Finally, make sure your tests pass on all the configurations *behave-django* supports.
 We use tox for this.
 The Python versions you test against need to be available in your PATH.

 .. code:: bash

     $ tox

-You can choose not to run the tox tests, but make sure your tests pass in the CI server when you push your PR.
+You can choose not to run all tox tests and let the CI server take care about that.
+In this case make sure your tests pass when you push your changes and open the PR.

 Your tests don't have to be behave tests. ``:-)``